udberg/rockpaperscissors/README.md

 # rockpaperscissors

 a simple version of the rock paper scissors game using javascript embedded in html.
-Another newbie project